RISC International Master's Program in Symbolic Computation and Artificial Intelligence

 Default Path for Students holding a Bachelor Degree in Mathematics from JKU

 Students holding a Bachelor Degree in Technical Mathematics from JKU (033/201) are admitted to the Master Study "Computational Mathematics" (curriculum) without further requirements through §2 (2).
 Course shifts and substitutions require approval by the Vice Rector for Academic Affairs.
-We recommend the following shifts and substitutions, which are in accordance with the Vice Rector for Academic Affairs.
+The Vice Rector grants the course shifts recommended below (items marked in italics in the course-list below) only if

 Supplementary AI